mebjas/mebjas.github.io/about.md

 ## `now()` &nbsp; Senior Software Engineer at Google
 > ⚓ Singapore, May 2019 to present

-I lead computational photography features like HDR & NightMode in **[CameraGo](https://blog.google/products/android/android-go-camera-go/)**.
+I lead computational photography features like HDR, Low light imaging (night mode), portrait mode in **[Camera from Google](https://developers.google.com/camera/)**.
 It's an exciting project which requires building best in "segment" computational photography algorithms improving image quality on less than ideal hardware while being able to process millions of pixels under low latency on rather low-end devices.

 My primary area of focus have been around optimizing the app to run feasibly on low CPU, low RAM devices, but these days I spend a fair share of time improving image quality of HDR.

- - Leading a team building computational photography features in Camera Go, our feature portfolio includes Night Mode, HDR, Portrait & Face Enhance.
+ - Leading a team building computational photography features in Camera from Google app, our feature portfolio includes Night Mode, HDR Mode, Portrait Mode (real time and post processing) & Face Enhance.
  - Led launches of features like [Night Mode](https://www.xda-developers.com/google-camera-android-go-mod-night-mode-low-light-photography/) and [HDR](https://www.xda-developers.com/google-camera-go-rolling-out-hdr-support/) that run on devices with as low as 1Gb ram & low CPU specs.
  - Designed and implemented the processing pipeline responsible for scheduling processing of multi-stage image processing on resource-constrained devices.